chrislo7/mars-rover/README.md

 Similarily, the code outputs to its individual files under the ```output/rover(number).txt``` for the same reason.
 If necessary, it will be able to output other information in the future.

+## Future Ideas

+- Create a React page to render information visually
+- In the same page, allow users to type or upload rover information

 ## Dependencies

 - Mocha